|School:||County Maintained, Co-Educational 11 - 18 Comprehensive School|

 WelfareApplications for free school meals and uniform grants are dealt with by the Education Department, Conwy County Borough Council, telephone 01492 575056.
 AS A PARENT OR GUARDIAN ARE YOU ENTITLED TO A FREE SCHOOL MEAL FOR YOUR CHILDREN ATTENDING A SCHOOL WITHIN CONWY COUNTY BOROUGH?
 For more information please click here...

 Arrangements Made for Pupils with DisabilitiesThe school is fully accessible for pupils with disabilities and complies fully with all current regulations.
-The Disability Action Plan can be viewed on request.
+The strategic equality plan can be downloaded by clicking this link.

 Governors Annual ReportThe school's Governors produce an annual report to parents which can be found by clicking here.

 General Security ArrangementsThe school is fully secure with controlled access.
 It has a CCTV system which monitors the movement of pupils, staff and visitors around school.
 At break, lunchtime, before and after school teams of duty staff supervise pupils.
 There are members of staff trained in First Aid.
 All visitors to the school must sign in at reception and are issued with a visitors’ pass for the school.
 The gates to the bus park close at 3:10pm and re-open once all pupils are on the school buses safely.
 In order to further ensure the safety of pupils at the end of the day, it would be appreciated if parents/guardians park vehicles in the car parks available, rather than on the road.

 Tutor GroupsEach pupil is placed in a mixed-ability tutor group of boys and girls.
 It is the role of the tutor to get to know the children in his or her care and to be responsible for day-to-day administration such as marking the register, checking uniform and reading daily notices.